 Life

-Pavlo is good friends with 2020 World’s Strongest Man, and fellow Ukrainian, Oleksii Novikov, and they often train together and communicate regularly about training.
+Prior to getting involved in strongman, Pavlo had taken part in many different sports, including football, acrobatics, dancing, boxing, wrestling and even mixed martial arts.
+Coming from Lviv, in the Ukraine, he is good friends with 2020 World’s Strongest Man, and fellow Ukrainian, Oleksii Novikov.
 He was introduced to the sport of strongman by another former Ukrainian World’s Strongest Man, Vasyl Virustyuk, who topped the podium in 2004.

 Career

-Having begun his strongman journey at just 18-years of age, Pavlo began his competitive career contesting Ukraine’s Strongest Man, making his debut in 2017, where he placed 5th.
+Having started his strongman journey at just 18-years of age, Pavlo began his competitive career contesting Ukraine’s Strongest Man, making his debut in 2017, where he placed 5th.
 The following year he improved his placing drastically, taking 2nd place behind Oleksii Novikov by 5.5 points.

 Best Title